jackeryli/parallel-programming/3-all-pairs-shortest-path/README.md

-# Parallel Programming HW3

-106062209 Yen-Chun Li
+# All Pairs Shortest Path on CPUs

 ## Implementation

 ### Which algorithm do you choose?

-我使用Block Floyd Warshall來實作。
+Block Floyd Warshall

 ### Describe your implementation.

-首先這次我使用了clang編譯，發現clang可以幫我做vectorize。下面是這次使用的makefile:

-我加入了一些參數，發現加入前後是對於效能有影響的。
+Firstly, this time I used clang for compilation and found that clang can perform vectorization for me.
+Below is the Makefile used this time:

+I added some parameters and found that they have an impact on performance before and after adding them.

-* msse4 msse3 msse2: 指令集的開啟編譯
+* msse4 msse3 msse2: Enable specific instruction set compilation.
-* -Rpass-missed=loop-vectorize: 告訴我哪些for loop是vectorized 失敗的。
+* -Rpass-missed=loop-vectorize: Tells me which for loops failed to vectorize.
-* -Rpass-analysis=loop-vectorize: 分析loop vectorized的為什麼成功or失敗。
+* -Rpass-analysis=loop-vectorize: Analyzes why loop vectorization succeeded or failed.
-* -Rpass=loop-vectorize: 強制會跑loop vectorize。
+* -Rpass=loop-vectorize: Forces loop vectorization.

 ![clang vectorization](https://i.imgur.com/Ny9vpz4.png)